thomas-darcy/neo4j_assignment/content/parttwo.md

 5. Create the schema using the generated Cypher [Cypher Create Model](/cypher/cypher_createmodel.txt)

-6. Run the Cypher queries to create the nodes and relationships off the CSVs [Cypher Create Model](/cypher/importcsv.txt)
+6. Run the Cypher queries to create the nodes and relationships off the CSVs [Cypher Import CSV](/cypher/importcsv.txt)

 ### Cypher Queries